 - Pao de Queijo – Brazilian cheese bread

-French food isn’t my favorite, but I am super excited about the new crepes restaurant coming to France as well as all of the other Epcot changes announced at D23 Expo last month!
+French food isn’t my favorite, but I am super excited about the crepes restaurant that opened up as well as all of the other Epcot changes coming!

 - Croissant aux Escargots – Escargot croissant with garlic and parsley

 We were running low on time when we got to Ireland so just grabbed the warm chocolate pudding and didn’t try any of the savory dishes.
-After having the pudding totally wished we’d tried the cheese cheese dip too!
+After having the pudding totally wished we’d tried the other dishes too!

 - Warm Chocolate Pudding with Irish Cream Liqueur custard (VF)

 Can we talk about how when you read “warm chocolate pudding,” you think pudding?
 Or is that just me.

 This isn’t warm chocolate pudding in any sense of the imagination.
 This is a fantastically delicious (that’s a term right??) warm chocolate cake topped with a complementary cream.
 And the inside is ooey gooey and warm like a perfect lava cake.
 It almost makes me think they forgot to add a word in the description because nothing about that description says cake or heaven.
 But it’s pretty much amazing.

 Tip: Eat it warm, it’s so much better when the inside is ooey gooey.

 We never made it to Canada, but I have heard some amazing reviews of the filet mignon – so if you like beef, I recommend that just based on the reviews.

 - Canadian Cheddar and Bacon Soup served with a pretzel roll